KannonZenetism/zenetism-field-physics/zenetism/mpx/awareness-across-the-arcs.md

 Several canonical operators now read more coherently through this framing.

 Nyxea's mimicry is not arbitrary counterfeit but distorted reception of Theonic pattern.
 The Beast's seven heads mimic centropic sevenfold completion because IL₁ carries, through its cascade, reception of the centropic sevenfold-completion pattern refracted across the arc.
 The Four Horsemen articulate IL₂ and IL₁ patterns in response to the centropic patterns that give them their counter-shape.
-Centropic figures who operate with discernment of inverse patterns — prophetic diagnosis, the casting out of inverse influence, the unveiling of IL₂ ISM veiling — are operating through centropic reception of IL patterns, which is symmetrically available through the same peering-forward principle.
+Centropic figures who operate with discernment of inverse patterns — prophetic diagnosis, the casting out of entropic influence, the unveiling of IL₂ ISM veiling — are operating through centropic reception of IL patterns, which is symmetrically available through the same peering-forward principle.

 The mimicry, the counterfeit, the inverse articulation: none of these are blind.
 Neither is the centropic diagnosis of them.
 Both are responsive.
 Non-contact and awareness coexist through structural distance.